How to Draw a Cloak

 Before we dive into the drawing process, let's make sure we have all the necessary materials.
 To draw a cloak, you will need:

 1. Drawing paper: A smooth and sturdy surface is essential for creating detailed artwork.
-Choose a paper that suits your preferred medium, whether it’s pencil, pen, or markers.
+Choose a paper that suits your preferred medium, such as pencil, pen, or marker.

 2. Pencils: Different grades of pencils will allow you to achieve various shading effects.
 It's recommended to have a range from 2H (light) to 6B (dark).